-The following actuarial methods and assumptions were used to determine the Actuarially Determined Contribution reported in the Schedule of Employer Contributions for the most recent Measurement Date, June 30, 2016 (based on the July 1, 2015 valuation).
+The following actuarial methods and assumptions were used to determine the Actuarially Determined Contribution reported in the Schedule of Employer Contributions for the most recent Measurement Date, June 30, 2018 (based on the July 1, 2017 valuation).
+The actual employer contribution reported for fiscal year end 2018, and the corresponding Actuarially Determined Contribution, are based on the period from July 1, 2017 through June 30, 2018.
+The actuarial funding valuation is forward looking, so when calculating the Actuarially Determined Contribution for fiscal year end 2018, the assumptions from the July 1, 2017 valuation are used.

 Actuarial cost method Entry Age Normal

 Amortization method Level percentage of payroll, closed

 Remaining amortization period 22 years

 Asset valuation method 5-year moving average

-Price Inflation 3.00 percent
+Price Inflation 2.75 percent

+Wage growth rate 3.50 percent

-Salary increases, including inflation 3.50 to 12.00 percent
+Salary increases, including inflation 3.50 to 9.50 percent

-Long-term Rate of Return, net of

-investment expense, and including
+Long-term Rate of Return, net of investment expense, and including price inflation 8.50 percent

-price inflation

-8.44 percent compounded annually to reflect an 8.00 percent assumption for two years and 8.50 percent thereafter.

-Cost of Living Adjustment 2.00 percent per year, increasing to 2.50 percent per year on July 1, 2037.
+Cost of Living Adjustment 2.00 percent per year, increasing to 2.50 percent per year on July 1, 2045.